openintegrationhub/Data-and-Domain-Models/README.md

 ## Decisions

 In the [DecisionsMade.md](https://github.com/openintegrationhub/Data-and-Domain-Models/blob/master/DecisionsMade.md) you can find all decisions that were made by the committers of the Data & Domain Model Workgroup.

+## Results

+Find all results of the [first Milestone](https://github.com/openintegrationhub/Data-and-Domain-Models/blob/master/MilestoneOne.md) from this workgroup.